-BMPs completed in 2023 are summarized in Appendix J and briefly described below:
+BMPs completed in 2024 are summarized in Appendix J and briefly described below:

+- Q1 Q4 quarterly inspection - Q1 Q4 quarterly visual assessment - Monthly monitoring of Outfall 001 including flow, pH, TSS, O&G and PCBs - Monthly reporting via CDX - Semi-annual monitoring including WET Testing and Total Nitrogen (April, December 2024) - Semi-annual reporting of WET Testing and Total Nitrogen (June, December 2024) - Annual monitoring including e-coli - Annual reporting of e-coli results - Preparation of Technical Specifications including spill prevention and response procedures - Implementation of spill Prevention and response procedures - Conduct SWPPP and spill prevention and response training for PEDA personnel and WSBP tenants - Tenant certification of the SWPPP - Replace stormwater conveyance system in the former Teens Complex as part of the WSBP Site 9 Redevelopment project - Evaluate the need for sweeping of the 20s and 30s Complex - Installation of upstream engineering controls in the former Teens Complex as part of the WSBP Site 9 Redevelopment project (including rain gardens, vegetated swales and other designs to reduce flow to Outfall 001) - Disconnect and replace the existing conveyance system in the former Teens Complex as part of the Site 9 Redevelopment project

+No violations of the numerical or non-numerical effluent limits were identified during 2024.

+The BMPs proposed for 2025 are summarized in Appendix J and include the following:

-- Q1 Q4 quarterly inspection
+- Q1 Q4 quarterly inspections

 - Q1 Q4 quarterly visual assessment

 - Monthly monitoring of Outfall 001

 - Monthly reporting via CDX

 - Semi-annual monitoring including WET Testing and Total Nitrogen (April, October 2023)

 - Semi-annual reporting of WET Testing and Total Nitrogen (June, December 2023)

 - Annual monitoring including e-coli

 - Annual reporting of e-coli results

-- Preparation of Technical Specifications including spill prevention and response procedures

-- Implementation of spill Prevention and response procedures

-- Conduct SWPPP and spill prevention and response training for PEDA personnel and WSBP tenants
+- Conduct refresher training on the SWPPP (including spill prevention and response procedures) to PEDA personnel and WSBP tenants

-- Tenant certification of the SWPPP

-- Completion of the Source Identification summary report

-No violations of the numerical or non-numerical effluent limits were identified during 2023.

-The BMPs proposed for 2024 are summarized in Appendix J and include the following:

-- Q1 Q4 quarterly inspections - Q1 Q4 quarterly visual assessment - Monthly monitoring of Outfall 001 - Monthly reporting via CDX - Semi-annual monitoring including WET Testing and Total Nitrogen (April, October 2023) - Semi-annual reporting of WET Testing and Total Nitrogen (June, December 2023) - Annual monitoring including e-coli - Annual reporting of e-coli results - Conduct refresher training on the SWPPP (including spill prevention and response procedures) to PEDA personnel and WSBP tenants - Implement Nutrient Minimization specification for PEDA personnel and contractors - Replace stormwater conveyance in the former Teens Complex as part of the Site 9 Redevelopment project - Evaluate the need for sweeping of the 20s and 30s Complex - Installation of upstream engineering controls in the former Teens Complex as part of the Site 9 Redevelopment project (including rain gardens, vegetated swales and other designs to reduce flow to Outfall 001) - Disconnect and replace the existing conveyance system in the former Teens Complex as part of the Site 9 Redevelopment project - Evaluate PCB concentrations and loading from the north forebay and the south forebay including the collection of two rounds of samples at each location - Review and summarize available data for the Silver Lake outlet as presented in GE Annual Monitoring Reports.
+- Implement Nutrient Minimization specification for PEDA personnel and contractors.
+Implementation of this specification was overlooked in 2024.
+This task will remain on the BMP list for 2025.

+- Evaluate PCB concentrations and loading from the north forebay and the south forebay including the collection of two rounds of samples at each location.
+This was proposed to be completed during 2024 in June and December.
+However, the lack of rain precluded the collection of the samples.
+This task will remain on the BMP list for 2025.